KittKat7/CS_4800-Capstone/README.md

 ## Developer Guidelines

-- Use tabs for indentation.
+- Use 4 spaces for indentation.
 - Use a max line length of 80 characters.
-- For the purpose of line lengths, tabs are assumed to be 4 characters in width.
+- For the purpose of line lengths
 - Add comments to code, and documentation comments to functions and classes.
+- static type things including return types